ryan-buckman/tour-of-heroes-nx-workspace/README.md

-# Tour of Heroes - e2e tests
+# Tour of Heroes - Micro frontends

-The angular tour of heroes tutorial app with cypress e2e tests.
-It can be used to learn how to start testing angular with Cypress.
+A micro front end approach to the tour of heroes sample app.

-#### Running the tests
+#### Setup

-1. `npm install`
-2. ``npx cypress open``
+//TODO: Add setup steps